h2oai/driverlessai-tutorials/scoring-pipeline-deployment/python/vagrant/README.md

 2. Install Vagrant.
 Ensure you can invoke it using `vagrant --version`
 2. Install Vagrant Disk Size plugin `vagrant plugin install vagrant-disksize`
 3. Go to `top-dir`, which contains the files as mentioned in the above section
-4. Copy the scoring pipeline `scorer.zip` in the `payload` directory
+4. Copy the scoring pipeline `scorer.zip` in the `payload` directory.
+You may need to create the `payload` directory.
 5. Copy Driverless AI license `license.sig` in the `payload` directory
 6. Issue the command `vagrant up`.
 This will
     - Create a Ubuntu 18.04 based virtual machine